Tmonster/Tmonster.github.io/drafts/optimizer.md

 ---

+I work on the Optimizer at DuckDB and have been wanting to write a blog post about how amazing they are for a while.
+Before I can emphasize the importance of optimizers though, I need to talk about the language we (data analysts/query writers etc.) use to express our data desires.

 <!-- An optimizer can improve query performance by more than 100x.
 This is not the case with 99% percent of queries, but what if it is the one query you run for every dashboard refresh?
 Would you still choose to run your handwritten query without optimizations?
 Query optimizers are so advanced now they can perform optimizations that humans cannot handwrite.

 So why is it important to have a query optimizer for a DBMS or any kind of data analytics?
 There is one main reason.
 SQL (and most other query languages) don't let you express how a query should be physically executed.
 SQL is a declarative language at heart, which means you just write **what** you want, and not **how** you want to get it.
 This means it is hard to tell a database to perform a filter above a table scan in SQL, or to rewrite certain expressions so that a join condition becomes an equality condition.
 What you can easily do in SQL, however, is tell it exactly what you want, and that's what you will get.
 You don't have to mess with 20 different lines of code that carefully craft subsets of filtered data so that a join is less expensive.
 Write SQL to say what you want, and the optimzer (theoretically) tells the DBMS how to get it while maintaining logical equivalence to the original query.